 He doesn’t need to be abusive for this exercise to be beneficial.
 For example, you might hear how your tone was harsher than you intended; you can pay attention to that in future.

 Regardless of whether he’s abusive or not, don’t tell him you’re recording the conversations; just do it.
 If you find you don’t need them, you can delete them later.
 Or you can save them up to tell him about them one day (multiple years later).

 Perhaps he is actually kind and understanding.
 In that case, you can share the recordings with him ten years from now (at least ten years from now!!!) and have a good laugh about them.

 But whatever you do, don’t tell him about the recordings now.
 He does not ever need to hear about this practice for you both to benefit from it.

 *In some regions, it’s illegal to record people without their consent.
 Seeing as abuse is also illegal, I’d say it’s better to record someone who turns out not to be abusive, than to experience abuse and have no way of knowing what happened besides your own memory.
-Again, you do not ever need to tell anyone about the recordings (and in fact I recommend not doing so): they are just for you.
+Again, you don’t need to tell anyone about the recordings (and in fact I recommend not doing so): they’re just for you.